-Prior to the Offerings, there has been no public market for the Common Stock.
+Prior to the Offerings, there has been no public market for the Common Stock and there can be no assurance that an active trading market will develop or be sustained to support future transactions in the shares of Common Stock sold in the Offerings.
 The initial public offering price will be negotiated among the Company and the representatives of the U.S. Underwriters and the International Underwriters.
 Among the factors to be considered in determining the initial public offering price of the Common Stock, in addition to prevailing market conditions, will be the Company's historical performance, estimates of the business potential and earnings prospects of the Company, an assessment of the Company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.